-Rheumatoid arthritis (RA) causes symmetric patterns of swelling in the body and the hands and feet.
+Rheumatoid arthritis (RA) causes symmetric patterns of swelling in your body, hands, and feet.

-PsA is most associated with dactylitis.
+PsA is the inflammatory joint disease most associated with dactylitis.
 PsA is an autoimmune disease that causes your immune system to attack healthy tissue.
-This can trigger painful, damaging inflammation to joint and tendon sheaths.
+This can trigger painful, damaging inflammation in your joints and the tissues surrounding the tendons.

 There are five types of PsA: